|

 What Grade Levels Are You Most Comfortable Teaching?

 Teachers move around a lot in some districts, so look at the grade you loved teaching the most, and think about why you loved it so much.
-If it was the content, then find a way to add that into your store.

 Use Your Audience

 A lot of times this isn't an option, especially when you're just starting out, but if you DO have an audience already, you can survey your audience (and potential buyers) to see what resources they are looking for.
-You can narrow down your focus and start creating resources that meets the needs of your target audience this way.

 How to find your niche on teachers pay teachers